cs3216/cs3216.github.io/assignments/facebook.md

 There is one last thing we would like to highlight.
 When creating a web application, you may often find that you need to control the visibility of certain elements.
-For example, you wouldn’t want to show the “login” link when the user is already logged in since that would just confuse the user.
+For example, you wouldn't want to show the "login" link when the user is already logged in since that would just confuse the user.
 In our sample code, we demonstrate two common techniques of accomplishing this.